LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 The project is a **Visual Studio Solution** whose `include` and `linker` dependencies are specified for the **Microsoft Visual Studio IDE**.
 I used the 2017 version of the IDE.
 But there are configurations that are neccessary to set properly in order to be able to compile the project:

 - First I had to recreate the architecture of the folders, which took quite some time.
 At that moment, I was not too familiar with the IDE and did not know what parameters were to be changed in order to solve that problem.
-That method was unfortunate as it led to a **8 Gb** folder containing the whole project with some redundancies...
+That method was unfortunate as it led to a **36 GB** folder containing the whole project with some redundancies...

 - Once the IDE could find all its include paths, following parameters had to be specified in order for the linker to be able to work properly:
 Go under `Project->DeepLoco Properties...`, and set following fields: